Brandon Aiyuk Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Recent Performances

-- In last week's game against the Titans, Aiyuk was targeted five times and racked up four catches for 40 yards and scored one touchdown.
+- In last week's game against the Titans, Aiyuk was targeted five times and recorded four catches for 40 yards and scored one touchdown.

-- Aiyuk's 11 grabs in his last three games are good enough for 138 yards (46.0 ypg) and two touchdowns.
-He's been targeted 17 times.
+- Aiyuk has totaled 138 receiving yards (46.0 per game) and two touchdowns, hauling in 11 passes on 17 targets during his last three games.

 Aiyuk's San Francisco Teammates